-17. Weapons of Mass Destruction
+4.16 Weapons of Mass Destruction

-We believe that no government agency should be allowed to acquire, purchase, or otherwise accept for use any vehicles, equipment or weapons unless such hardware is readily available in an open commercial market.
-If any tool in its intended use is deemed too powerful / destructive for any individual to own, i.e. weapons that would destroy towns or neighborhoods in their applications, those tools are also too powerful for any government to own.
+We believe that no government agency must be allowed to acquire, purchase, or otherwise accept for use any vehicles, equipment or weapons unless such hardware is readily available in an open commercial market.
+If any tool in its intended use is deemed too powerful or destructive for any individual to own, i.e. weapons that would destroy towns or neighborhoods in their applications, those tools are also too powerful for any government to own.

-18. Election Laws
+4.17 Election Laws

-We call for an end to government control of political parties, consistent with First Amendment rights to freedom of association and freedom of expression.
-Political parties are private voluntary groups, and should be allowed to establish their own rules for nomination procedures, primaries, and conventions.
+We call for an end to government control of political parties, consistent with individual rights to freedom of association and freedom of expression.
+Political parties are private voluntary groups, and must be allowed to establish their own rules for nomination procedures, primaries, and conventions.
 At the same time, political parties must not be given any special privileges or subsidies in their internal decision-making process.
 To that end, we call for the complete abolition of primary elections that are funded or controlled by any government body.
-"Voters" do not own political parties — the people who invest their time and money in them do, and the state should not interfere in their right to run their parties in the manner that suits them.
+"Voters" do not own political parties — the people who invest their time and money in them do, and the state must not interfere in their right to run their parties in the manner that suits them.

-We urge repeal of all regulations and regulatory structures including the Federal Election Campaign Act and the FEC which suppress voluntary support of candidates and parties, compels taxpayers to subsidize some politicians and political views which many do not wish to support; invades the privacy of American citizens; and protects the Republican and Democratic parties from competition.
+We demand repeal of all regulations and regulatory structures including the Federal Election Campaign Act and the FEC which suppress voluntary support of candidates and parties, compels taxpayers to subsidize some politicians and political views which many do not wish to support; invades the privacy of American citizens; and protects the Republican and Democratic parties from competition.

 We call for an end to all government subsidies to candidates or parties and the repeal of all laws which regulate or restrict voluntary financing of election campaigns.